 Google Map: Click on the Image Below for Driving Directions from Highland Park

 Highland Park & Probate, Estate, and Trust Attorney Services

 The reality is that for a law firm with specialized probate attorneys, one needs the experience of the big city.
 Yet, with our North Dallas location, you can get the convenience of a local lawyer and the skills of a big city law firm.
 It’s the best of both worlds.
 Burdette & Rice specializes in probate, estate, and trust disputes and litigation.
-You can check out our website for a complete list of services (just use the site navigation above), or reach out to us for a free consultation.
+You can check out our website for a complete list of services (just use the site navigation above), or reach out to us for a no charge initial phone consultation.
 We’re not far from Highland Park, so don’t hesitate to reach out to one of our specialized probate attorneys with your questions and needs.

 Historical Factoid about Highland Park